gophergala/application-framework/README.md

 **How it works**

-Basicaly, you have a module template and a tehnique to plugin or plugout into main application.
+Basicaly, you have a module template and a technique to plugin or plugout into main application.

 init() function make go module plugable.
 Here we put only the web handler